Mint

 Name Origin:

 Derived from the mythological origin ascribed to it.
-Poets declared that Proserpine became jealous of Cocytus's daughter, Minthe, whom she transformed into the plant.
+Poets declared that Proserpine became jealous of Cocytus’s daughter, Minthe, whom she transformed into the plant.
 The specific name means green, hence the common name, green mint, often applied to it.
-More on the History of Mint.
+Visit the rest of our article on the History of Mint to learn more about the historical uses of this aromatic herb.

 Natural Order: